junxit/us-congress-bills-111/bill.md

 - **(b)** *Clerical amendment* The item relating to section 48 in the table of sections for chapter 3 of title 18, United States Code, is amended to read as follows:
 - **(c)** *Severability* If any provision of section 48 of title 18, United States Code (as amended by this section), or the application of the provision to any person or circumstance, is held to be unconstitutional, the provision and the application of the provision to other persons or circumstances shall not be affected thereby.

+## § 4.
+PAYGO compliance

+The budgetary effects of this Act, for purposes of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, jointly submitted for printing in the Congressional Record by the Chairmen of the House and Senate Budget Committees, provided that such statement has been submitted prior to the vote on passage in the House acting first on this conference report or amendments between the Houses.